Belgrade Beer Fest

 Belgrade Beer Fest is a festival of beer in Belgrade, Serbia.
 Since 2003.
 The Festival is held annually over four days each August as a showcase event for more than 500 local and regional beer producers.
 In addition to domestic and foreign brews, the Festival features live music performances each evening.
 The Festival is entirely free of charge!

-The Festival organization team collaborated with local public transportation, so the free rides are available during the festival.
+The Festival organization team collaborated with local public transportation, so free rides are available during the festival.

-Belgrade Beer fest is a part of the Best Beer Festivals community that promotes brewers conferences and Festivals worldwide.
+Belgrade Beer Fest is a part of the Best Beer Festivals community that promotes brewers conferences and Festivals worldwide.

 Business & Customers